tobega/tailspin-v0/TailspinReference.md

 You can also define the type for some local types, if you want more control than [autotyping](#autotyping) gives.
 E.g. `data max <0..>, min local`

-NOTE: It is probably undesirable to emit autotyped tagged values for local tags.
+NOTE: It is probably undesirable to emit tagged values for local tags.
-To avoid that, you should specify the type of the local value, perhaps just as "any", e.g. `data result <> local`
+To avoid that, you should probably make sure to remove the tags by `::raw` before emitting them.

 ### Autotyping
 Fields in your [data structures](#structures) should have good names describing what they are.
 A type is also a description of what something is and you should have different types for different things.

-Autotyping helps you by making sure every field you use in a data structure is added to the [data dictionary](#data-dictionary) with an inferred type so that you don't make mistakes by assigning values of different types to the same field.
+Autotyping is helpfully annoying by making sure every field you use in a data structure is added to the [data dictionary](#data-dictionary) with an inferred type so that you don't make mistakes by assigning values of different types to the same field.
 You can, of course, always declare the type in the [data dictionary](#data-dictionary) yourself, or declare them as [local types](#local-types) if the autotyping rules don't do what you intended.

 [Measures](#measures) (including scalars) will be autotyped as such.

-[Structures](#structures) and [arrays](#arrays) are currently only typed as structures and arrays respectively.
-In the future, this will become tighter.
+[Structures](#structures) are currently conservatively autotyped as having the exact fields in the first instance encountered.
+[Arrays](#arrays) are currently conservatively autotyped to consist of all the same kind of element.

 Raw strings and untyped numbers will be autotyped as [tagged identifiers](#tagged-identifiers).